Cancer Research UK logo.

 You don’t usually need a biopsy of the adrenal glands to diagnose ACC.
 This is because blood tests, urine tests and scans are more useful than a biopsy in diagnosing ACC.

 Your doctor might take a biopsy from other parts of your body.
-This can tell them whether ACC has spread to other parts of the body.
+This can show whether ACC has spread to other parts of your body.

 Stages of ACC